 Natalie Rios Site Director, Alamo Gardens, Suisun City Natalie is a homeschool mother of six children who has also worked as a math tutor, Natalie knows that “not every child gets the opportunity for intentional one-on-one time with an adult, but through The Leaven, we can change that as we help families feel a sense of belonging.
 We want them to know that they aren't just living in a community; they are an integral part of that community.

-Portia Kenney Site Director, Marina Vista, Vallejo Portia has “Leaven roots” as her father was previously on our staff.
+Portia Kenney Site Director, Marina Heights, Vallejo Portia has “Leaven roots” as her father was previously on our staff.
 “I have volunteered with The Leaven in the past, so when I came back to the area, my dad suggested I contact them to see if there was an opening.”
 Portia was thrilled to be invited to serve in the same center where her father had previously worked.
 “My goal is to help build the confidence level of the students,” Portia says.
 “A lot of them feel like they can’t achieve something; they can’t do it.
 As a result, they give up before they try.
 My message to them is, ‘You do have the tools and you are capable of doing well in school.’”
 Portia attends The Hill Vallejo.
 She’s excited to be part of The Leaven!

 Rainy Smith Site Director, Summit Place, Ontario Rainy is passionate about showing God’s love to children through The Leaven as she helps them learn and mature.
 A graduate of Bloomington Christian Schools and former student at Grand Canyon University, Rainy has previously worked as a substitute teacher and teacher’s assistant.
 She finds joy in helping students succeed in school, and the big hugs she receives from her Leaven kids is a great reward for her patience and love!
 Rainy and her husband attend Calvary Chapel Red Barn in San Bernardino.